AI Transparency in Healthcare

 How might we create a single source of transparency that helps patients communicate clearly, and support clinicians in using AI ethically and efficiently despite time constraints, cultural gaps, and limited system guidance?

-I make ideas spark through complexity
+Make ideas spark through complexity

 I organized brainstorming sessions where we explored human-AI collaboration models, balancing automation with clinician oversight.
 While we had many great ideas, I made sure to prioritize concepts that would best bring out our design objectives of transparency, voice, and reflection.